 You’ve heard this word before.
 Respect.
 The adults keep talking about it and how kids these days don’t have any.
-But you don’t understand why you keep getting told that, because you thought you were acting perfectly fine.
-Quite angel-like if you must say so yourself.
+But you don’t understand why you keep getting told that, because you thought you were acting perfectly fine - you're quite angel-like if you must say so yourself.

-So what is respect, how boring is it and how can we show it?
+So what is respect, and how can we show it?

 Behaving respectfully with someone is to be kind to them, smile, listen, show that you care and never be impatient or rude - even if you feel that they are being unfair.
 You might have been told many times, to respect your elders, so it’s gotten quite boring now, which is why the examples below, might be the best (and least boring) way to help you understand.

 When an adult comes into the room and there are no more seats left for them, you jump up and give them yours.